CAG9/Maximizing_Ads_revenue_AI/README.md

 - Cesar Arcos: cesar99ag@gmail.com

 ## Absract:
-We try to maximize the amount of user subscribed in a premium plan (example: "Amazon Prime"), We deploy 9 strategies with different package, form and special deal.
+Maximize the amount of user subscribed in a premium plan (example: "Amazon Prime"), We deploy 9 strategies with different package, form and special deal.
 We solve this problem with Thompson sampling.

 ## Problem :